 - Sift the flour, sugar, and baking powder together into a large bowl.

-- Break the egg into a measuring jug and whisk then add the milk to make 1 and ½ cups of liquid and mix it together.
+- Break the egg into a measuring jug and whisk it then add the milk to make 1.5 cups of liquid and mix it together.

 - Add it to the dry ingredients and mix together.

-- Add the melted butter and combine ingredients until it makes a smooth batter.
+- Add the melted butter and combine the ingredients until it makes a smooth batter.

 - Heat a Takoyaki maker or a profiterole maker (these are a bit more shallow though) on medium heat and spray a little oil then pour the batter into each hole about 80% full (so a bit below the top).